+Equ ity Compensation Plan Inform ation

-Equity Compensation Plan Information Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in columm (a)) (c) Equity compensation plans approved by security holders 1,969,419 (1) \$ 14.77 (2) 2,174,313 Equity compensation plans not approved by security holders - - Total 1,969,419 \$ 14.77 2,174,313
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))

+Plan Category (a) (b) (c)

+Equity compensation plans approved by security holders 1,969,419 (1) \$ 14.77 (2) 2,174,313

+Equity compensation plans not approved by security

+holders

+Total 1,969,419 \$ 14.77 2,174,313
-(1) Assumes a 200% payout of market share units.

-(2) Awards of restricted stock units, market share units and deferred stock units and stock units held in both the EnerSys Voluntary Deferred Compensation Plan for Non-Employee Directors and the EnerSys Voluntary Deferred Compensation Plan for Executives were not included in calculating the weighted-average exercise price as they will be settled in shares of common stock for no consideration.
+- (1) Assumes a 200% payout of market share units. - (2) Awards of restricted stock units, market share units and deferred stock units and stock units held in both the EnerSys Voluntary Deferred Compensation Plan for Non-Employee Directors and the EnerSys Voluntary Deferred Compensation Plan for Executives were not included in calculating the weighted-average exercise price as they will be settled in shares of common stock for no consideration.